An alternative study about the geometry and the first law of thermodynamics for AdS Lovelock gravity, using the definition of conserved charges: Lovelock action principle

 \subsection{The ground states and regularization}

-The analysis the asymptotic structure of Lovelock gravity solutions was done in details in Ref. \cite{Aros:2019quj}.
+The analysis of the asymptotic structure of Lovelock gravity solutions can be found for instance in \cite{Aros:2019quj}.
 Let us consider that $\tilde{\alpha}_p=0$ for $p > I$ with $[(n-1)/2] \geq I \geq 1$.
-Now, one can notice the equations of motion can be written as
+Now, one can notice that the equations of motion can be written as

 where $\{\kappa_i\}$ is a set of constants to be determined from the set $\{\tilde{\alpha}_p\}$.
 Now, it is straightforward to notice that any space of constant curvature $\kappa_i$ is a solution of the EOM.
 These could be identified as the \textit{ground states} of the theory, but this is not yet the final situation.
 By introducing a constant curvature ansatz $ R^{ab} = x e^a e^b$, Eq.(\ref{LovelockEquationanalternative}) becomes $G_{a_d} = P_{l}(x) e^{a_1}\ldots e^{a_{d-1}} \varepsilon_{a_1 \ldots a_d}$ where $P_l(x)$ is the polynomial